Applications for Employment

 - First Aid Certificate, or achievement within 2 months of employment

-- Ability to swim and support service users in and around water-based activities
+- Ability to swim and support participants in and around water-based activities

-- Experience in working with people with disabilities, particularly challenging behaviour male clients
+- Experience in working with people with disabilities, particularly those that exhibit challenging behaviour, especially male participants

 - Knowledge of Disability Inclusion Act 2013 & Disability Service Standards

-Pay - SACS Grade 1-3, depending on qualification and core requirements achieved
+Pay - SCHDSI Grade 1-3, depending on qualification and core requirements achieved

 Skill Set 1 - Lifestyle Assistant.
 An employee hired at this level would have the essential and desirable criteria listed above.

-Skill Set 2 - Lifestyle Partner Level 1.
+Skill Set 2 - Lifestyle Facilitator Level 1.
 In addition to the criteria above, a Lifestyle Partner Level 1 would have completed these elements of core training and competencies:

 - Fire Drill/ Emergency Evacuation Policy